apache/cloudstack-documentation/source/adminguide/virtual_machines.rst

 - memoryOvercommitRatio
 - Message.ReservedCapacityFreed.Flag

-Example list of settings as well as their possible values are shown on the images below:
+An example list of settings as well as their possible values are shown on the images below:

 |vm-settings-dropdown-list.PNG|
 (VMware hypervisor)